 According to historical evidence, Mumtaz gave birth to 14 children and 7 children died at the time of birth.
 Mumtaz was only a means of quenching his lust for Shah Jahan.
 It is said that when Shah Jahan used to go to war, he used to take some woman with him for physical relation.

 ■ Once, when Shahjahan had to go to Burhan for wars, then he took Mumtaz with him.
 At that time, Mumtaz was pregnant with her 14th child.

 The distance of Burhan to Agra was 786 km, so Mumtaz had to suffer a lot in travel.
 During the same night, Mumtaz had labor pains.
 Where she died during her 14th delivery on 16 June 1631.
 Although, it does not affect Shahjahan anymore.
-After few days, Shahjahan married Mumtaz’s sister and satisfy his lust with her.
+After few days of Mumraz death, Shahjahan married Mumtaz’s sister and satisfy his lust with her.
 Even, Shahjahan forcibly establishes a physical relationship with his elder daughter Jahanara.

 Whoever has never respected women, what will he understand about the worship of love?
 In the eyes of Shah Jahan, every girl in the world was a lust-eliminating machine, whether she is his daughter, sister, and wife.
 Whatever girl he liked, he used to make her his own or make her his prostitutes.
 Shah Jahan had married Mumtaz only for her body.
 Therefore it would be wrong to call the Taj Mahal the mausoleum of Mumtaz’s memory.

 However, during the time, many Pro-Mughal historians try to manipulate history and created good images of these lustful Mughal kings.
 But, if we go through their history books, then we noticed that no Mughal was gentle or noble-minded.
 All Mughals kings used women as prostitutes and like animals.